TonyBoy56/friday_project8/readme.md

     * "This": 3
     * "a": 2

-* Test Method that tests for an object of the 'RepeatCounter' class
+* 1. Test Method that tests for an object of the 'RepeatCounter' class
   * Input: "Hello."
 "This is a test sentence."
   * Output: Test failure, or test success.

+* 2. Test Method that tests for passing a user's word to the 'AcqureUserWord' method.
+  * Input: "word".
+  * Test failure, or test success.

 ## Setup/Installation Requirements